DataHenHQ/documentations/source/high_level.rst

 .. code-block:: bash

-   $ datahen scraper output help
+   $ hen scraper output help
    scraper output commands:
-     datahen scraper output collections <scraper_name>       # list job output collections that are inside a current job of a scraper. datahen scraper output help [COMMAND]                   # Describe subcommands or one specific subcommand datahen scraper output list <scraper_name>              # List output records in a collection that is in the current job datahen scraper output show <scraper_name> <record_id>  # Show one output record in a collection that is in the current job of a scraper
+     hen scraper output collections <scraper_name>       # list job output collections that are inside a current job of a scraper. hen scraper output help [COMMAND]                   # Describe subcommands or one specific subcommand hen scraper output list <scraper_name>              # List output records in a collection that is in the current job hen scraper output show <scraper_name> <record_id>  # Show one output record in a collection that is in the current job of a scraper

 Job Error Logs
 ==============